ontio/ontology/docs/specifications/cli_user_guide.md

 --disable-sync-verify-tx
 The disable-sync-verify-tx is used to disable sync verify transaction in send transaction,include rpc restful websocket.

---enable-broadcast-net-tx
+--disable-broadcast-net-tx
-The enable-broadcast-net-tx is used to enable broadcast a transaction from network in the transaction pool.
-By default, this function is disabled when ontology bootstrap.
+The disable-broadcast-net-tx is used to disable broadcast a transaction from network in the transaction pool.
+By default, this function is enabled when ontology bootstrap.

 ### 1.2 Node Deployment